 The IAA Family provides Bridge excitation of either 5 or 10 VDC (DIP Switch) and amplifies strain gage sensors output ranges from 0.5 mV/V up to 10.0 mv/V (DIP Switch).
 Bandwidth ranges between 25 to 50 kHz.

-FUTEK’s strain gauge signal conditioner, load cell amplifier for PLC or DAQ (load cell data acquisition system) are CE approved and RoHS compliant and maintain an exceptionally low noise level.
+FUTEK’s strain gauge module, load cell amplifier for PLC or DAQ (load cell data acquisition system) are CE approved and RoHS compliant and maintain an exceptionally low noise level.
 Their sleek and compact enclosures are constructed of one solid metal piece, making the signal conditioning robust and durable, and features removable screw terminals for ease of wiring.